 Martyn James, Head of Media at complaints resolution company Resolver, is not surprised that Starling Bank comes out top of the customer experience charts.
-He says the difference between Starling Bank and other start-up banks and high street names is its investment in frontline staff who can answer consumer queries and solve problems.
+He says the difference between Starling Bank and other start-up financial institutions and high street names is its investment in frontline staff who can answer consumer queries and solve problems.

-James adds that many people love the newer banks, but they don’t always get the help they need when things go wrong.
-It’s when things go wrong that a bank’s reputation is established.
+James adds that many people love the newer ones, but they don’t always get the help they need when things go wrong.
+It’s when things go wrong that a reputation is established.
 And where customer service has been reduced across the board, it’s the few good ones, such as Starling Bank, that stand out.

 Although Daley praises Starling’s consumer focus, he believes maintaining the advantage is the challenge.
 He cites Metro Bank, which came out top of the ratings seven years ago but has slipped steadily down the table ever since.
-First Direct, a ‘real star’ in respect of customer service going back many years, is a bank that continues to be consumer-focused, he says.
+First Direct, a ‘real star’ in respect of customer service going back many years, continues to be consumer-focused, he says.
 He also rates Allied Irish Bank and Bank of Ireland for responding well to the pandemic.

 However, the high number of complaints (37%) upheld by the FOS in the second half of last year has damaged Nationwide’s overall customer service performance.
-Daley says more than one in three bank complaints upheld by the FOS is not a good record for a mutual firm.
+Daley says more than one in three complaints upheld by the FOS is not a good record for a mutual firm.